SoundQubed Amp Kits, Wire & Big 3 Kits for Car Audio Installs

 SoundQubed Big 3 Upgrade Kits

 A SoundQubed Big 3 upgrade kit is used to improve the main charging and grounding paths in the vehicle.
+A Big 3 kit does not create additional alternator output, but it can help reduce resistance in the wiring paths that carry current through the charging system.

 The Big 3 normally upgrades: